spikegrobstein/mcwrapper/README.markdown

 # mcwrapper

-A Minecraft Server wrapper.
-This enables a Minecraft server admin to easily start a server and send commands and also do safe, automatic backups.
+A Minecraft Server wrapper for POSIX compatible operating systems (OSX, Linux, BSD, etc).
+This enables a Minecraft server admin to easily start and stop their server, send commands and also do safe, automatic world data backups.

 *I'm MC Wrapper and I'm here to say that I wanna wrap up minecraft so everything'll be okay.*